-Beginning in 2015, the System began to participate in the Network Access Improvement Program (NAIP).
+The System participates in the Network Access Improvement Program (NAIP).
 The NAIP aims to increase the availability and effectiveness of primary care for Medicaid beneficiaries by providing incentive payments to participating Health Related Institutions (HRIs).
 Participation is voluntary and requires HRIs to create a proposal in partnership with a managed care organization (MCO).
 When the proposal is approved by the Health and Human Services Commission, the costs associated with the incentive payments are added to the monthly capitation rates paid to the MCO and the MCOs are responsible for making payments to the HRIs, such as the System.